401(k) Allocation Model

 Every 401(k) plan contains a different mix of available funds.
 However, if you look deeper, you will see that there is a pattern regarding the types of funds that are offered.
 In general, most 401(k) plans will offer a variety of stock funds with domestic exposure, a few stock funds with international exposure, a few bond funds, and typically at least one fund that is designed for stable value, representing the safety of having your money in cash.

-The 401 Model is designed to be adaptable to all 401(k) plans, but will initially require a small amount of effort on your part.
+The 401 Model is designed to be adaptable to all 401(k) plans, but will initially require a small amount of effort on your (or our) part.
 It is comprised of investable ETFs that relate very closely to funds within your 401(k).
 The specific funds are listed below.

 |401 Model Investment Options|